-If you’re an entrepreneur in the state of Illinois, deciding to start your own business is an exciting step toward manifesting your dream occupation.
+If you’re an entrepreneur, deciding to start your own business in Illinois is an exciting step toward manifesting your dream occupation.
 While there are several ways to start, one of the most common methods is forming an LLC, or Limited Liability Company.
 Here we outline the required steps to forming an LLC in Illinois to help you launch your new company as quickly and efficiently as possible.

 1) Check if your business name is available

 The first step to forming an LLC in Illinois is to secure a name for your new business entity.
 Once you have an LLC name selected, verify the LLC name is available by searching the Illinois Secretary of State website, revealing if other similar company names exist.

 In Illinois specifically, there are a few requirements for properly establishing the name of your LLC.
 To start, words like “Limited Liability Company” or abbreviations like “LLC” or “L.L.C.” must be included as a designator at the end of your company name.
 The company name must not contain any verbiage that could mistake it for a government agency—such as “State Department” or “FBI”—however, it may include words like “Attorney” or “University,” for which you may have to fill out additional paperwork.

 Your business name must also not contain words such as “Corporation,” “Incorporated,” or “Limited Partnership,” nor abbreviations such as “Ltd.,” “LP,” “Co.,” “Corp.,” or “Inc.” It must be distinguishable from any other Illinois business entity.
 If you have any questions or are unsure of Illinois’ LLC naming guidelines, be sure to consult the Illinois Secretary of State Cyberdrive, which will provide a comprehensive list of all naming requirements.